iamdanielv/kb_rk_r65/README.md

 ## Thanks!

 Thanks to [@irfan](https://github.com/irfanjmdn/) for getting the ball rolling on getting the PCB and source code.

+Thanks to [sdk66](https://github.com/sdk66/) for providing a lot of samples and guidance.
+The [Tide65 code base](https://github.com/sdk66/qmk_firmware/tree/wireless/keyboards/epomaker/tide65) was very helpful in getting a lot of things figured out.

 ## New Keymap